Andresc06/-payroll-manager/README.md

 It uses a JSON as a database, that means that when you reload the page, every employee and concept that you've created is deleted.
 That being said, its principal utility is to facilitate to managers to make a payroll of each worker in a company.

+It's remarkable to say that it shows only one table at the time (employees, concepts, payroll) using CSS and JS properties.

 ## Forms

 ### Create Employee Form